jaredly/jerd/docs/Roadmap.md

 # NEXT UP

+- make a cmd+p menu, for pulling things up
+  - tabbing with a type searches for things that use that type
+  - tabbing with a term searches for usages of the term
+-

 - UI improvements!
 Implement the wireframe.
   - ok but maybe "pins" ... maybe the display configs for a hash should be stored somewhere separate so that you can say "this is no longer pinned" but the knowledge of that config doesn't go away.